yihong1120/Construction-Hazard-Detection/examples/local_notification_server/README.md

 ## Endpoints

-- `POST /store_token`: stores an encrypted DB token record and refreshes the Redis send cache.
+- `PUT /devices`: stores an encrypted DB token record and refreshes the Redis send cache.
+A bearer token determines the owner.
+The required JSON fields are `device_token`, a supported canonical BCP 47 `device_lang`, and `platform` (`web`, `ios`, or `android`).
 The API does not return raw tokens or token hashes.
-- `DELETE /delete_token`: disables a device token in DB and removes it from Redis cache.
+- `DELETE /devices`: disables the current user's device token in DB and removes it from Redis cache.
 - `POST /send_fcm_notification`: sends one site warning to subscribed users.
+  Its payload must provide `type`, `title`, `deep_link`, and `metadata`; the service does not infer notification content or navigation values.
 - `GET /notifications?status=unread&type=violation&page=1&page_size=20`:
   lists the current user's in-app notifications.
 - `GET /notifications/unread_count`: returns the unread badge count.